csherwood-usgs/jsed/README.md

 # jsed

+The tools can be run from here: http://csherwood-usgs.github.io/jsed/

 Javascript/HTML5/CSS files that implement some oceanographic and sediment-transport calculations.

 These routines replace the sedx applets, which no longer work with modern Java.